peermetrics/webrtc-stats/README.md

     tag: '',
     # The id for the peer that fired this event
     peerId: '',
+    # A timestamp for when the event happened
+    timestamp: '',
     # Data for each event type
     data: {},

-    # The following appear certain times
+    # The following attrs appear at certain times
     # The error that appeared in the method we were watching
     error: {},
     # These appear on the `stats` event